Fujairah: Transportation

 The Sheikh Khalifa Bin Zayed Expressway (aka Sheikh Khalifa Highway), a dual carriageway road, links Fujairah City with Dubai and other parts of the UAE, passing through the mountains just inland from the city.
 This leads into Hamad Bin Abdulla Road, which continues through the city to the coast.

 The main airport in the emirate, Fujairah International Airport, is located to the south of Fujairah City.
 It currently mostly handles cargo traffic.
 Pakistan International Airlines became one of the first passenger flights to fly into Fujairah Airport on 25 November 2021.
 PIA now operates two weekly flights originating from Peshawar and Islamabad in Pakistan.

-Additionally, EgyptAir operates flights to Cairo, and SalamAir offers regular flights to Muscat and onwards to destinations in India and South East Asia, with seasonal flights to Salalah.
+Additionally, Egyptair operates flights to Cairo, and SalamAir offers regular flights to Muscat and onwards to destinations in India and South East Asia, with seasonal flights to Salalah.

-The UAE's national railway, Etihad Rail, is set to connect Fujairah with other emirates, facilitating freight transport and reducing traffic congestion.
-This railway aims to link the industrial cities across the UAE, enhancing the transportation infrastructure of Fujairah and contributing to its economic growth.The first passenger station in the Etihad Rail network is currently under construction in the Sakamkam Area of Fujairah City.
+The UAE's national railway, Etihad Rail, began passenger services connecting Fujairah with other emirates on 30 June 2026.
+The inaugural service departed from Fujairah Station for Mohammed Bin Zayed City in Abu Dhabi, a journey of approximately 1 hour 45 minutes.
+Passenger rail services are being expanded in phases, with the network planned to connect Fujairah with other emirates and major population centres across the UAE.